 Multiple 3D Audio Sweet Spots

-By combining the phased array (aka Sound Projetor) technology of Cambridge Mechatronics Ltd (CML) with Princeton's BACCH™ 3D Sound technology, researchers at the 3D3A Lab were able to produce multiple sweet spots, where multiple listeners can sit and experience the same accurate 3D sound image.
+By combining the phased array (aka Digital Sound Projector™) technology of Cambridge Mechatronics Ltd. (CML) with Princeton's BACCH™ 3D Sound technology, researchers at the 3D3A Lab were able to produce multiple sweet spots, where multiple listeners can sit and experience the same accurate 3D sound image.

-CML's phased array speakers (aka Sound Projectors) can form sound beam and direct them to the ears of multiple listeners.
-The stereo signal for each pair of sound beams is digitally processed in real time using Princeton's BACCH filters to produce an independent 3D audio sweet spot for each listener.
-The first demostration was for two sweet spots and was achieved on 1/25/11 at the 3D3A Lab.
+CML's phased array speakers (aka Digital Sound Projectors™) can form sound beams and direct them to the ears of multiple listeners.
+The stereo signal for each pair of sound beams is digitally processed in real time using Princeton's BACCH™ Filters to produce an independent 3D audio sweet spot for each listener.
+The first demostration was for two sweet spots and was achieved on January 25th, 2011 at the 3D3A Lab.

 Since the beams are directed at the listeners, there is minimal interaction with the walls of the listening room and hence minimal degradation of crosstalk cacncellation levels from those achieved in anechoic environments.

-This breakthough opens the door for applications of the BACCH 3D Sound technology in 3D TVs and 3D cinema where the requirement of having multiple listeners is essential.
+This breakthough opens the door for applications of the BACCH™ 3D Sound technology in 3D TVs and 3D cinema where the requirement of having multiple listeners is essential.